Ersanio/snes-assembly-book/docs/processor/flags.md

 Considering the carry is a "flag", when the carry flag is clear, the carry (C) will be 0.
 When it's set, the carry will be 1.
 You can safely assume that the carry flag is the "9th bit" of the A register when A is in 8-bit mode, and the "17th bit" when A is in 16-bit mode.
 Assuming A is in 8-bit mode, the carry flag will look like this:
 ```
-BBBBBBBB C
+AAAAAAAA C
 ```
-Where C is the Carry Flag and B are the bits – in other words the A register's contents.
+Where C is the Carry Flag and A are the bits of the A register.

 Depending on the carry flag, various mathematical and bit shifting instructions will behave differently.